Miriandran/Earth-Resistivity-Tester-via-Schlumberger-Method-Using-ESP32/README.md

 3. **Start Measurement**: Press the '#' key to trigger the measurement cycle.
 4. **Read Data**: The device will inject current, read sensors, and display the calculated **Ohm-m** value on the LCD.

----
-*This project is intended for educational purposes and the development of open-source electrical protection systems.*